-A report of the procedure will be recorded on your electronic patient record immediately for review by your Specialist.
+A report of the procedure will be recorded on your electronic patient record immediately for review by your specialist.

-Do not expect to get the result of the biopsy before you leave, as it takes approximately one week for the Pathologist to do all the necessary tests on the biopsy specimen.
-The pathology report will be sent to your Specialist.
+Do not expect to get the result of the biopsy before you leave, as it always takes a few days for the pathologist to do all the necessary tests on the biopsy specimen.